apache/phoenix-site/site/source/src/site/markdown/tracing.md

     * Every request will be traced
 3. probability
     * take traces with a probabilistic frequency
-    * probability threshold set by: "phoenix.trace.probability.threshold"
+    * probability threshold is set by <code>phoenix.trace.probability.threshold</code> with a default of 0.05 (5%).

+As with other configuration properties, this property may be specified at JDBC connection time as a connection property.
 By turning one of these properties on, you turn on merely collecting the traces.
 However, the traces need to be deposited somewhere

 Example: